awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 If you use RunInstances to create a Spot Instance request and you don't intend to tag the Spot Instance request on create, you don’t need to explicitly allow the `spot-instances-request` resource; the call will succeed\.
 If you use RunInstances to create a Spot Instance request and intend to tag the Spot Instance request on create, you must include the `spot-instances-request` resource in the RunInstances allow statement, otherwise the call will fail\.
 If you use RunInstances to create a Spot Instance request and intend to tag the Spot Instance request on create, you must specify the `spot-instances-request` resource or include a `*` wildcard in the CreateTags allow statement, otherwise the call will fail\.
-For example IAM policies, including policies that are not supported for Spot Instance requests, see [Working with Spot Instances](ExamplePolicies_EC2.md#iam-example-spot-instances)\.
+For example IAM policies, including policies that are not supported for Spot Instance requests, see [Work with Spot Instances](ExamplePolicies_EC2.md#iam-example-spot-instances)\.

 **To grant an IAM user the permission to tag resources when using request\-spot\-instances**
 Create a IAM policy that includes the following: